 First discovered in 1836, the Jeita Grotto is a network of tow interconnected karstic limestone caves in the Nahr al-Kalb valley in Jeita, just a short 11 mile trip from Beirut.

 The caves date back to prehistoric times but still perform an important function: they contain a river which provides the Lebanese people with their drinking water.
 Every year 280,000 tourists flock here to appreciate the natural rock formations.
-The Jeita Grotto is so significant t to the Lebanese people that it was put on an official stamp and has come to become a recognisable national symbol.
+The Jeita Grotto is so significant to the Lebanese people that it was put on an official stamp and has come to become a recognizable national symbol.

 Getting to the Jeita Grotto could not be easier from the Radisson Blu Martinez Hotel, Beirut.
-The hotel offers a convenient car rental service from the lobby and a pick-up and drop-off service to and from the hotel.
+The hotel offers a convenient car rental service and a pick-up and drop-off service to and from the hotel.
 Alternatively, local air-conditioned taxis wait right outside the hotel 24 hours day to charter guests around the city and beyond.

 Exploring the caves at Jeita Grotto